 - Minimum RRIF and variable benefit withdrawals reduced for 2020 – On March 25, 2020, Parliament passed Bill C-13, the COVID-19 Emergency Response Act (Bill C-13), which reduces the minimum withdrawal requirements for registered retirement income funds (RRIFs), life income funds (LIFs) and locked-in retirement income funds (LRIFs) by 25 per cent for 2020.
 The bill also reduces the minimum withdrawal amount for an individual member's variable benefit account under a defined contribution provision of a pension plan by 25 per cent.

 - Tracking the funded status of pension plans as at March 31, 2020 – Morneau Shepell describes the funded status of pension plans since December 31, 2019 based on three typical investment portfolios.
-A graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2017.
-The graph in the newsletter shows the impact of past returns on plan assets and the effect of interest rate changes on solvency liabilities of medium duration.
+A graph shows the changes in the financial position of a typical defined benefit plan since the end of 2019.
+A table shows the impact of past returns on plan assets and the effect of interest rate changes on solvency liabilities of a medium duration pension plan.

-- Impact on pension expense under international accounting as at June 30, 2018 – Morneau Shepell showed the expense impact for a typical pension plan that starts the year at an arbitrary value of 100 (expense index).
-Since the beginning of the year, the pension expense has decreased by one per cent (for a contributory plan) mainly due to the increase in the discount rates, despite the poor returns on assets (relative to the discount rate).
+- The impact of pension expense under international accounting as at March 31, 2020 – Morneau Shepell has shown the evolution of the pension expense for a typical defined benefit pension plan.
+Since the beginning of the year, the pension expense has decreased by 19 per cent (for a contributory plan) mainly due to the increase in the discount rates, despite the poor returns on assets (relative to the discount rate).